-For example, a thermostat uses low voltage, usually 24 VAC, to control the high voltage 240 Volts input into many HVAC systems such as an air conditioner.
+For example, a thermostat uses low voltage, usually 24 VAC, to control the high voltage 240 VAC input into many HVAC systems such as an air conditioner.

-The thermostat 24 VAC will enable an electromagnetic coil that pulls down on the contacts and allows 240 volts AC to flow into the system.
+The thermostat 24 VAC will enable an electromagnetic coil that pulls down on the contacts and allows 240 VAC to flow into the system.

 Why Does a Contactor or Relay Go Bad?

 The Contacts must make a good direct connection when the coil is energized for the device to function properly.

 One of the problems with Contactors and relays is the Contacts inability to make a good connection.

 They can be burned, pitted, or stuck together.
 A set of contacts that are burned or pitted can cause a voltage drop across the contacts.

 There are several methods of checking a set to determine they are burned or pitted enough to warrant changing the device.